-Reverend Lorna Hood is the Moderator of the General Assembly of the Church of Scotland.
-She succeeds the Very Reverend Albert Bogle.
+Right Reverend John Chalmers is the Moderator of the General Assembly of the Church of Scotland.
+He succeeds the Right Reverend Lorna Hood.